holistics/custom-chart-library/README.md

 ![](https://i.imgur.com/fRiA1Vp.png)

+> [!NOTE]
+> We welcome contributors to this library!
+>
+> Don't forget to share your chart templates on [Holistics Community](https://community.holistics.io/) so other community members can see it.

 ## What is Custom Chart?

 Custom Chart is a feature in Holistics that allows you to define new chart types that accommodate your business needs.